bahrus/trans-render/README.md

 ## Arbitrary queries.

-If most of the template is static, but there's a deeply nested element that needs modifying, it is possible to drill straight down to that element by specifying a "Select" string value, which invokes querySelector.
-But beware: there's no going back to previous elements once that's done.
-If your template is dense with dynamic pockets, you will more likely want to navigate to the first child by setting Select = '*'.
+If most of the template is static, but there's an isolated, deeply nested element that needs modifying, it is possible to drill straight down to that element by specifying a "Select" string value, which invokes querySelector.
+But beware: there's no going back to previous elements once that's done (within that nested transform structure).

 Jumping arbitrarily down the document tree can be done with a "NextStep" object: